The B.R.A.N.D. System

 Prior to making this trans-continental journey, I have learned about ADSE between multiple conversations with a staff and a few hours of research via the Internet including perusing the organization’s website.
 While ADSE is an affiliate of the Mission Aviation Fellowship, I recognized that her operations will vary since she is in a different country and culture.

-While I may be the expert in brand design and strategy, I am never the expert in my client’s industry.
+While I may know more about brand design and strategy, I am never the expert in my client’s industry.
 And that's the mindset whenever I start an initial brand analysis exercise with business owners and leaders.
 During the 20+ days of living and working with the people from the organization and the community of Shell, I have gained important insights that led to the fine-tuning of ADSE’s Brand Story.

 An analogy of an iceberg or a tree to explain the components of a powerful brand.